13shivam/yt-agent/readme.md

 ### 🪪 WIP to add in future release:
 - Speaker Diarization support via open source `pyannote.audio`
 - Speaker Diarization — NVIDIA NeMo Framework

+## 📝 License
+This project is licensed under the MIT License - see the [license](LICENSE) file for details.

+Important Notice Regarding Open Source Dependencies:

+This project relies on various open-source models and libraries, each with its own licensing terms.
+It is the user's responsibility to understand and adhere to the specific licenses of all the open-source components they choose to use.
+Consult the individual licenses provided by the respective model and library providers.